jwangace/gossh/README.md

 This module helps you in this senario.

-The example shows how you can use it, simplely define a host (myhost) and you can run commands on myhost.
+The example shows how you can use it, simplely define a slice of gossh.Hosts and you can run commands againest.